jostrann/disassembler/README.md

 # disassembler
-Simulated a disassembler that translates machine language to assembly language
+A program that simulates a disassembler that translates machine language to assembly language